 This course introduces how to manage and create websites using WordPress.
 Students learn how to manage media on sites, change the appearance of Web pages, and how to gain more control using HTML in Web Pages.
-Prerequisite: WST 165 or equivalent.

 3. COMPUTER INFORMATION SYSTEM